naomehmi/oop_minimarket_simulator/README.md

 # oop_minimarket_simulator

-status: in progress
+status: in progress (80%)

 ## brief description

 for our object oriented programming project, we have made a fun and simple minimarket simulator where the player can control stock items and process customer payment.
-In this game, the player can learn how to manage money and inventory, and try their best to be the best employee without getting fired. we have implemented inheritance, abstract classes, iterator patterns, and various design patterns in our project.
+In this game, the player can learn how to manage money and inventory, and try their best to be the best employee without getting fired. we have implemented inheritance, abstract classes, iterator patterns, and various design patterns into our project.

 ## grading parameters